danieltamming/danieltamming.github.io/index.md

 #### Libraries Used
  - beautifulsoup, selenium, numpy, pandas

+One can say with 95% confidence that for a fixed percentage of the population that is lower status, an increase of 1 in the average number of rooms per house results in an increase of between 5.44% and 13.20% in the median house value.

 ## **5. Statistics**
 ### 5.1.
 Inference on the Boston Housing Dataset Using Linear Regression
 #### Findings
-1. One can say with 95% confidence that for a fixed percentage of the population that is lower status, an increase of 1 in the average number of rooms per house effects between a 5.44% and 13.20% increase in the median house value.
+1. One can say with 95% confidence that for a fixed percentage of the population that is lower status, an increase of 1 in the average number of rooms per house results in an increase of between 5.44% and 13.20% in the median house value.
-2. One can say with 95% confidence that for a fixed average number of rooms per house, an increase of 1 percent in the percentage of the population that is lower status effects between a 0.47% and 0.56% decrease in the median house value.
+2. One can say with 95% confidence that for a fixed average number of rooms per house, an increase of 1 percent in the percentage of the population that is lower status results in a decease of betweeen 0.47% and 0.56% in the median house value.
 3. Given the effects due to the percentage of the population that is lower status, the average number of rooms has a statistically significant effect on the log of the median house value.
 4. Given the effects due to the average number of rooms, the logarithm of the percentage of the population that is lower status has a statistically significant effect on the log of the median house value.